fvsch/kirby-staticbuilder/README.md

 **Known issues:**

-1. Building a lot of pages, or sometimes just a few pages, can be intensive.
+-   Building a lot of pages, or sometimes just a few pages, can be intensive.
 For instance if you’re making a lot of *thumbs* (resizing images in PHP) the script can time out; try visiting those pages first to build the thumbs, and start the static build after that.

-2. When building all pages, [each controller is only executed once](https://github.com/fvsch/kirby-staticbuilder/issues/9).
-This is a bug in Kirby core which should be fixed soon-ish.

 [DOC_STATIC]: doc/static.md